pooyataher/Purchase-Analytics-Solution-Python/README.md

 # Solution to Purchase-Analytics in Python

+A solution to the (Purchase Analytics)[https://github.com/InsightDataScience/Purchase-Analytics] challenge in Python.

 ## Approach

 When thinking about how to solve this problem, we like to think of our three comma separated files as tables.
 So we have three tables;  two input tables which are order_products table and products table, and one report table.
 To gain a clear understanding of our approach, we imagine each table containing only the fields required to tackle our specific problem.